-The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary
+The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
+Quality and scope requirements for the research activities do not differ between the two alternatives.
+The scientific articles or, as appropriate, the monograph must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.

-In the thesis work, under the guidance of the supervisor, the student independently formulates. and solves a qualified research assignment and presents her/his findings at internal, national, and international seminars and/or conferences, and to society on general.
+In the thesis work, under the guidance of the supervisor, the student independently formulates and solves a qualified research assignment and presents her/his findings.
 The research assignment can be part of a larger project with several parties where collaboration is requires and some degree of project management may sometimes be needed.